Rail transport in Indonesia: Pre-Independence

-In Sumatra, the railway lines were separate, with the Deli Spoorweg Maatschappij operating in North Sumatra, the Atjeh Tram operating in Aceh, the Staatsspoorwegen ter Sumatra's Westkust operating in West Sumatra, and the Zuid-Sumatra Staatsspoorwegen operating in southern Sumatra.
-The Staatstramwegen op Celebes division operated to serve the South Sulawesi railway.
-One embryo of a new Staatsspoorwegen division, namely Staatstramwegen in Tapanoeli, failed to be implemented.
-Until the end of the 1920s, a feasibility study on the Trans-Kalimantan, North Sulawesi, Lombok, Bali railways was also being carried out.
+Railway networks in Sumatra developed separately.
+The Deli Spoorweg Maatschappij operated in North Sumatra, the Atjeh Tram operated in Aceh, the Staatsspoorwegen ter Sumatra's Westkust in West Sumatra and the Zuid-Sumatra Staatsspoorwegen in southern Sumatra.
+The Staatstramwegen op Celebes operated the railway in South Sulawesi.
+Plans to establish another Staatsspoorwegen division, the Staatstramwegen in Tapanoeli, were not implemented.
+By the end of the 1920s, feasibility studies had also been conducted for proposed railways in Kalimantan, North Sulawesi, Lombok and Bali.